-Maybe it’s a fear of looking foolish, or an overwhelming feeling of awkwardness, or worrying we won’t be able to overcome the language barrier and understand the other person, or a million other excuses we come up with on the fly.
+Maybe it’s a fear of looking foolish, an overwhelming feeling of awkwardness, worrying that we won’t be able to overcome the language barrier and understand the other person, or a million other excuses we come up with on the fly.

 Whatever the true reason is, it’s not okay to treat people like they’re invisible.

 That’s not how Jesus treated us when we needed a Savior.
 And it’s not how He wants us to treat anyone else, whether they’re hearing or deaf.

 When I was growing up, I had the chance to witness how the deaf are treated first-hand.

 I loved spending time with their family.
 Her mom had a gentleness about her and a real knack for making me feel welcome and special.
 That was a big part of why I loved being with them, because who doesn’t want to feel special, right?

 But there was a dark side to those times too.
 I remember how the other moms treated my friend’s mom.
 They chose not to see the loving, sweet person she was.
 To them, she was an outsider, someone to shun and toss aside at football games and PTA meetings.
 All because she was deaf.

 Thankfully, my mom taught me better.
 Not by her words, but by her actions.
 She loved my friend’s mom with the love of Jesus.
 So, she made a point of sitting with her at those football games, buddying up with her at PTA meetings, and writing notes back and forth with her for hours.
 Basically, just being the kind of friend, we all want to have.
 Not because she had to, but because she wanted to.